 Case in point: TJ’s received feedback that their dish soap wasn’t sudsing up enough, so they reworked the product and just released version 2.0.

-12. Crew members really just want to make you happy.
+12. Crew members want to make you happy

 They may look like plastic, but they are actually an eco-friendly alternative that can be thrown right into the compost bin.

-15. All of the toiletries and beauty products are actually name brands.
+15. All of the beauty products are name brands

 Trader Joe’s orders their products from manufacturers of brands you know and love, but they are notoriously secretive about who the suppliers are (last year, Eater uncovered some of the names behind a handful of snacks).
-Our nine favorite products range from a honey-mango shaving cream and a refreshing citrus body wash to pure jojoba oil, and they all cost less than $8 a piece.
+Our nine favorite products range from a Honey Mango Shaving Cream and a Refresh Citrus Body Wash to Pure Jojoba Oil, and they all cost less than $8 a piece.